konsumer/tagslide/README.md

 *  You should probably set `INTERVAL` to  something larger than 3000 for proper latency & animation (default is 10000.)
 *  `TAG` is whatever tag you want to watch for.
 On the demo, it's "tagslide".
 *  `COMMENTS` is whether or not comments should be displayed
 *  `MODERATED` is whether or not you want to OK every image.
-If you set this to true, but don't login & OK any images, then nothing will show.
+If you set this to true, but don't approve any images, then nothing will show.
 This will require a mongodb (free heroku addon) to use.
 *  `MONGO_URI`, `MONGOHQ_URL`, `MONGOLAB_URI`, or `MONGOSOUP_URL` is needed if you want to moderate posts.
-It stores approved posts & login info.
+It stores approved posts

 ### moderation

-The users & accepted images are stored in an optional sqlite database.
-If you set `MODERATED` to "yes" in your `.env` file, you can login & approve posts.
+The approved images are stored in an optional mongodb database.
+If you set `MODERATED` to "yes" in your `.env` file, you can approve posts form the command-line.
 Only those that are approved will show up.
-You can use the command-line utility `./setup_admin` to create your admin users.
+You can use the command-line utility `./approve`.
 You will need a mongodb database.
 I use MongoLab (free.)

+#### approve

+    ./approve SOURCE ID

+*  type "instagram" or "twitter" for SOURCE
+*  type whatever the ID is for ID.

 ## Development